felixlopz/hubrise-test-task/content/docs/en/catalog.md

 ![Catalog Rules example](../images/047-en-2x-catalog-rules.png)

 You can connect integrated apps to a specific Catalog to push data into it or pull data from it.
 You can edit and manage products in a HubRise Catalog only from third party apps, or with the HubRise **Catalog Manager** connected to your HubRise Account.

-Removing a catalog from HubRise does not effect the product list in third party apps.
+Removing a catalog from HubRise does not affect the product list in third party apps.

 ## Add a Catalog

 To add a catalog, follow these steps:

 1. Select **SETTINGS**.
 1. To add the Catalog at Account level, verify that **All locations** is selected.
-To add it to a Location, select the Location from the **Location** list.
+To add it to a Location, select the Location from the **Location** dropdown.
 1. From the **Catalogs** section, click **Add a catalog**.
 1. Enter the name for the catalog.
-To avoid confusion, Catalogs should have the same name as your Account.
-If you have multiple Locations with their own different catalogs, it is preferable to follow a strict naming convention such as: **Account Name - Location Name**.
-For example, your default Account catalog might be `Fast Pizza`, and the catalog for a location might be `Fast Pizza - Baker Street`.
+If you only have one Catalog, we recommend using your Account or Location name.
+If you have multiple Catalogs, use a descriptive name, such as `Website` or `Food platforms`.
+Do not include `Catalog` in your catalog name.
+For example: use `Fast Pizza`, not `Fast Pizza Catalog`.
 1. Click **Create** to save the new catalog.

 ## Catalog Details